USF2000 Championship: IndyCar era

 For 2010, the U.S. F2000 National Championship returned under the leadership of Dan Andersen, who then owned professional racing teams in Star Mazda and Indy Lights.
 The intent was to return F2000 to its status as a stepping stone to higher calibers of professional open wheel racing in the United States.
 The car rule package includes two sub-classes: the Championship class required an Elán/Van Diemen chassis with a league mandated aerodynamics package, and a sealed Mazda MZR engine.
 In 2017, a new chassis was introduced.
 The Tatuus USF-17 is a significant technology leap over the previous Van Diemen USF2000 chassis.
 It is a full carbon monocoque chassis built to the latest FIA F3 test specifications utilizing the same Mazda MZR 2.0-liter naturally aspirated engine with additional safety features to meet the specific needs of racing in the United States.

-The USF2000 champion receives a scholarship package from Mazda to advance to the Pro Mazda Championship Presented by Cooper Tires.
-Drivers from a wide array of entry level series around the world compete head-to-head each season for a fully funded spot in the USF2000 championship in the Road to Indy Shootout.
-This shootout has been held since 2016.
+The USF2000 champion receives a scholarship package from Mazda to advance to the USF Pro 2000 Championship Presented by Cooper Tires.